microsoft/unilm/README.md

 ## Foundation Architecture
 ### TorchScale - Transformers at (any) Scale ([repo](https://github.com/microsoft/torchscale))

-Fundamental research to develop new architectures for foundation models and A(G)I, focusing on modeling generality and capability, as well as training stability and efficiency.
+Fundamental research to develop new architectures for foundation models and AI, focusing on modeling generality and capability, as well as training stability and efficiency.

 > Stability - [**DeepNet**](https://github.com/microsoft/unilm/tree/master/deepnet): scaling Transformers to 1,000 Layers and beyond